 “It’s something that I respect, absolutely, and I think it’s very valuable as far as connecting to the Earth,” White says, “but it’s something I’ve veered away from recently because I’m constantly battling to support urban farmers.”

 White was raised in Albuquerque, New Mexico, but split his time as a child between living in the city and living with his family in the nearby Sandia mountains.
-When he was two years old, a car hit him head-on going 60 miles per hour.
-“Ever since then,” he said, smiling,” I’ve had a more open view of the world, a little bit more luminous.”
+When he was 4 years old, a car hit him.
+“Ever since then,” he says, smiling,” I’ve had a more open view of the world, a little bit more luminous.”

 After a few years, his family moved to a morgue that had been converted to a house in Roswell, New Mexico.
 The building sat in the middle of 100 square acres of land, and had a rodeo arena and ample farmland that they filled with cows, chickens and goats.
 White hardly saw other people.
 As a result, he became very connected to the region and its geography, and it was there that he first became interested in the geology and organic structures of the world around him.

-His family moved again when White was eleven, this time to San Antonio.
+His family moved again when White was 11, this time to San Antonio.
 In the city for the first time, he didn’t adjust well.
 White dropped out of school in the 8th grade and never went back.
-From the ages of 12-23, he became a self-described “city kid,” roaming the streets and getting into trouble.
+From the ages of 12 – 23, he became a self-described “city kid,” roaming the streets and getting into trouble.

 He became obsessed with music and audio engineering, and built his own sound studio so he could compose music and write Linux code.
 “Eventually,” says White, “I got in some trouble and ended up not having the choice of whether or not I could make music.
 That’s when I started cooking.”